-Per Share Total Public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Offering proceeds to us before expenses \$ \$
+Per Share Total Public offering price \$ \$ Underwriting discounts and commissions (1) \$ \$ Offering proceeds to us before expenses \$ \$ additional shares of common stock solely to cover over-allotments, if any.

 (1) Does not include a non-accountable expense allowance equal to 1% of the gross proceeds of this offering payable to Aegis Capital Corp., the representative of the underwriters.
 See "Underwriting" for a description of compensation payable to the underwriters.